Electric Water Pump | Irrigating Garden or Lawn

 Electric Water Pump

-This is just an example of what we did.
-We are not suggesting you do what we have done as your situation will be different from ours.
+This is an example of our setup.
+We are not saying you should do the same, as your situation will be different.

 First of all, make sure you research the proper pump size for your project.
-Double check on distance from water source to sprinkler heads and variation in elevation.
+Double-check the distance from the water source to the sprinkler heads and the variation in elevation.
 You will need the proper pipe size for the volume and pressure of water pumped.

-This is why having a plumber design your system might be helpful or have the irrigation expert at your local ranch store design the system.
+This is why having a plumber design your system might be helpful or having the irrigation expert at your local ranch store design the system.

 Always check with your plumber and electrician to set your system up correctly.